django-ordered-model/django-ordered-model/README.md

     order_with_respect_to = ('field_a', 'field_b')
 ```

-In a many-to-many relationship you need to use a seperate through model which is derived from the OrderedModel.
+In a many-to-many relationship you need to use a separate through model which is derived from the OrderedModel.
 For example, an application which manages pizzas with toppings.

 A simple example might look like so: